sujaymate/G4Workshop2022/scatteringPolarimetery/README.md

 --------------------------------------------------

-Polarization measurements of astrophysical sources in X-ray energies is an area with lot of excitement in recent days with the IXPE mission and upcoming Indian mission XPoSat.
-Measurement of polarization in X-ray energies above ~10 keV makes use of the unique characteristics of Rayleigh and Compton scattering of the incident photons in detector systems.
+Polarization measurements of astrophysical sources in X-ray energies is an area of great scientific interest, but not many measurements until recently.
+Measurement of polarization in X-ray energies above ~10 keV makes use of the characteristics of Rayleigh and Compton scattering of the incident photons in detector systems.
 In this exercise, we will carry out simple Geant4 simulations to understand basic properties of Rayleigh/Compton scattering and how they are dependent